Jaimeloeuf/mw/api/src/ents/README.md

 This is implemented in [../scripts/create-ent.ts](../scripts/create-ent.ts)

-## Service function addition/deletion
+## Addition/Deletion
 Once a new Ent is added or an Ent is deleted, re-run codegen with `npm run codegen all` to update the generated `ents` export namespace.

-The codegen step responsible for this is `genEntBarrelFile`.
+If you created the Ent using the script, it will trigger the codegen step for you.